BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/dataset.rst

 Education is the level of education (1=finished high school, 2=college degree, 3=post graduate) and living is the type of living environment (1=city/town, 2=village).
 Smoking is another nominal feature (0=doesn't smoke, 1: occasional smoker, 2=light smoker, 3=heavy smoker).
 HDL and LDL are good and bad cholesterol levels in blood.
 Missing data is represented with NAs.

-Draw many plots.
-Show how the features are distributed and how you expect them to be.
-Show your data is balanced (e.g. female and male have the same ratio) and if not be aware of the imbalance (for example rare diseases).
-The probability distributions in your data can result in misinterpretation.

-In order to validate your data you can look for correlations between numeric features and associations between nominal features.
-The known relations in the literature should be validated by your data.
-You might find new relations and associations which can further be studied.

 **1. Correlation matrix**: calculate the correlation between the features and draw a heatmap.
 Look at the highly correlated features.
 Make sure the correlations are valid (by literature) and mark down if they are direct correlations or indirect.